domoslabs/juci/README.md

 - BUILD!

-Menus can be configured in /etc/config/juci.
-As a start you can use juci.config.example and copy it to your router /etc/config/juci.
-Then you can modify it to get the menus you want.
-A better menu system is on the todo list..

 If you go to your router ip you should see the login screen.
 By default admin user is used to login but if you don't have password set for admin user you